| IT

 historic beer halls are the last stop on every

+itinerary.
 All of which demonstrates that while a night

 skate provides a nifty alternative to the pub,